What Causes Snoring?

 The most direct mechanical way to open a patient’s airway is by shortening the length of the soft palate.
 In the past, this approach has required major surgery, such as uvulopalatopharyngoplasty (UPPP), and therefore has not been a practical treatment option for most snorers.
 There has never been a simple, office-based outpatient approach to shortening the soft palate.
 Until now.

-With Elevoplasty™, we aim to provide a solution to treat a vexing healthcare challenge with a simple, five-minute, in-office procedure.
-The technology has been created and we are dedicated to bringing it to clinicians who treat snoring.
+With Elevoplasty®, we aim to provide a solution to treat a vexing healthcare challenge with a simple, five-minute, in-office procedure.
+The Elevo Set is available today to U.S. clinicians who treat snoring and who have completed their Elevoplasty® training.
+Contact your Cook Medical representative for details about the next training event in your area.

 1 Kapur VK, Respiratory Care, Vol. 55, No. 9, Sept.
 2010